FirePanther/apps-script-Gist-to-GDrive/README.md

 successful run the script again and keep an eye on the logs.

-If you run your script again the script just updates the previously downloaded gists.
+If you run your script again the script just updates the previously downloaded gists if they have changed.
 This way the script does take much less time and if you get a timeout error you can just run the script again to continue.

 ## Add triggers (cron jobs)